disha03/Level-up/README.md

 Level-Up is a free blended learning platform developed for digital learning that aims to facilitate the need to learn new stuffs without the need for direct contact.
 Level Up has a variety of tools that make it appropriate for use in a classroom environment.
 From creating content to grading it, later on, this eLearning platform has it all.
 Teachers and Students, on the other hand, get an all-in-one best Digital Learning experience here.

 <img align="centre" alt="GIF" src="https://cdn.dribbble.com/users/5137854/screenshots/11067373/media/9b56464ef949e525e01218a755d8968f.gif" width="450" height="320" />
+## Level-Up Services
+### 👨‍💻 For Students
+-Students can log in to the portal and stay up to date on all of the events in the classroom.
+-In the Class Notice option, students can see the notice delivered by their teacher.
+-Students can download their assignments and submit them using the Assignments option(It is not possible to modify an assignment once it has been submitted.)
+-Students can send a message to any instructor in the All Teachers List.
+-In the Marks option, students can check their grades.
+### 👨‍💻 For Teachers
+-Teachers can use the Add Student option to add students to their class.
+-After adding students to their class, the teacher can assign or adjust grades to their students.
+-Teachers can also compose a note that will be sent to their entire class.
+-Teachers can use the upload assignment option to upload assignments.
+-Teachers can review their student's assignments and assign grades accordingly.
+-A teacher can see all of the grades they've awarded a student by going to their Marks profile and also Make changes to their marks.